littleCareless/awesome-github-repos/README.md

 ## Python

 *   [PaddlePaddle/PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) - Turn any PDF or image document into structured data for your AI.
 A powerful, lightweight OCR toolkit that bridges the gap between images/PDFs and LLMs.
-Supports 80+ languages.
+Supports 100+ languages.

+*   [wshobson/agents](https://github.com/wshobson/agents) - Intelligent automation and multi-agent orchestration for Claude Code

 *   [coleam00/Archon](https://github.com/coleam00/Archon) - Beta release of Archon OS - the knowledge and task management backbone for AI coding assistants.